-308.1 General.
-Open flame, fire and burning on all premises shall be in accordance with Sections 308.1.1 through 308.4.1 and with other applicable sections of this code.

-308.1.1 Where prohibited.
+- [S] 308.1 General.
+Open flame, open flame devices, flame effects, fire and burning on all premises shall be in accordance with Sections 308.1.1 through 308.4.1 and with other applicable sections of this code. - 308.1.1 Where prohibited.
 A person shall not take or utilize an open flame or light in a structure, vessel, boat or other place where highly flammable, combustible or explosive material is utilized or stored.
 Lighting appliances shall be well-secured in a glass globe and wire mesh cage or a similar approved device.

 308.1.2 Throwing or placing sources of ignition.
-No person shall throw or place, or cause to be thrown or placed, a lighted match, cigar, cigarette, matches, or other flaming or glowing substance or object on any surface or article where it can cause an unwanted fire.
+A person shall not throw or place, or cause to be thrown or placed, a lighted match, cigar, cigarette, matches, or other flaming or glowing substance or object on any surface or article where it can cause an unwanted fire.

 308.1.3 Torches for removing paint.
-Persons utilizing a torch or other flame-producing device for removing paint from a structure shall provide a minimum of one portable fire extinguisher complying with Section 906 and with a minimum 4-A rating, two portable fire extinguishers, each with a minimum 2-A rating, or a water hose connected to the water supply on the premises where such burning is done.
+A person utilizing a torch or other flame-producing device for removing paint from a structure shall provide not less than one portable fire extinguisher complying with Section 906 and with a minimum 4-A rating, two portable fire extinguishers, each with a minimum 2-A rating, or a water hose connected to the water supply on the premises where such burning is done.
 The person doing the burning shall remain on the premises 1 hour after the torch or flame-producing device is utilized.

-[W] ((308.1.4 Open-flame cooking devices.
+[W][S] ((308.1.4 Open flame cooking devices.
 Charcoal burners and other open flame cooking devices shall not be operated on combustible balconies or within 10 feet (3048 mm) of combustible construction.

-- 1. One and two family dwellings. - Where buildings, balconies and decks are protected by an automatic sprinkler system. - 3.
-LP gas cooking devices having LP gas container with a water capacity not greater than 21/2-pounds [nominal 1 pound (0.454 kg) LP gas capacity].)) - 308.1.((5))4 Location near combustibles.
-Open flames such as from candles, lanterns, kerosene heaters and gasfired heaters shall not be located on or near decorative material or similar combustible materials. - 308.1.((6))5 Open-flame devices.
-Torches and other devices, machines or processes liable to start or cause fire shall not be operated or used in or upon wildfire risk areas, except by a permit in accordance with Section 105.6 secured from the fire code official. - Exception: Use within inhabited premises or designated campsites which are a minimum of 30 feet (9144 mm) from grass-, grain-, brush- or forest-covered areas. - 308.1.(($\mathbf{6}$)) $\mathbf{5}$.1 Signals and markers.
-Flame-employing devices, such as lanterns or kerosene road flares, shall not be operated or used as a signal or marker in or upon wildfire risk areas. - Exception: The proper use of fusees at the scenes of emergencies or as required by standard railroad operating procedures. - 308.1.((6))5.2 Portable fueled open-flame devices.
+- 1. One and two family dwellings. - 2.
+Where buildings, balconies and deeks are protected by an automatic sprinkler system. - 3.
+LP-gas cooking devices having LP-gas container with a water capacity not greater than 2-1/2 pounds [nominal 1 pound (0.454 kg) LP-gas capacity].))

+((308.1.5)) 308.1.4 Location near combustibles.
+Open flames such as from candles, lanterns, kerosene heaters and gas-fired heaters shall not be located on or near decorative material or similar combustible materials.

+((308.1.6)) 308.1.5 Open-flame devices.
+Torches and other devices, machines or processes liable to start or cause fire shall not be operated or used in or on wildfire risk areas, except by a permit in accordance with Section 105.6 secured from the fire code official.

+Exception: Use within inhabited premises or designated campsites that are not less than 30 feet (9144 mm) from grass-, grain-, brush- or forest-covered areas.

+((308.1.6.1)) 308.1.5.1 Signals and markers.
+Flame-employing devices, such as lanterns or kerosene road flares, shall not be operated or used as a signal or marker in or on wildfire risk areas.

+Exception: The proper use of fusees at the scenes of emergencies or as required by standard railroad operating procedures.

+[S] ((308.1.6.2)) 308.1.5.2 Portable fueled open-flame devices.
 Portable open-flame devices fueled by flammable or combustible gases or liquids shall be enclosed or installed in such a manner as to prevent the flame from contacting combustible material.

 - 1. LP-gas-fueled devices used for sweating pipe joints or removing paint in accordance with Chapter 61. - 2.
 Cutting and welding operations in accordance with Chapter 35. - 3.
-Torches or flame-producing devices in accordance with Section 308.((4))3 and 308.1.5.
+Torches or flame-producing devices in accordance with Section ((308.4)) 308.1.3 and 308.1.5. - 4.
+Candles and open-flame decorative devices in accordance with Section 308.3.